 One Week Itinerary

-I had a one week in Malta which was enough to see most of the highlights in both Malta and Gozo islands.
-There are still tons of places I didn’t get to see, but when can you ever see everything?
-I decided to stay most of my time in Gozo and less in Malta.
-Most people probably would do this the other way around, and stay longer in Malta or just make a day trip to Gozo.
-You could spend less time in Gozo, especially if you rent a car or do a tour there, but I really liked the small island vibe there, and it’s a lot less touristy than Malta island.
-Because the distances are short, you can have plenty of time for relaxing too.
+I spent one week in Malta, which was enough to explore most of the highlights on both Malta and Gozo islands.
+There are still plenty of places I didn’t get to see, but when can you ever see everything?
+I chose to spend the majority of my time in Gozo and less in Malta.
+Most people probably do the opposite, staying longer in Malta or making just a day trip to Gozo.

-Here is my recommended itinerary if you have one week in Malta and want to make the most of it.
+Here’s my recommended one-week itinerary in Malta to help you make the most of your trip.

 Day 1: Valletta and the Three Cities

-Valletta is the capital of Malta and also European Capital of Culture in 2018.
-It’s a small city so you can easily walk all the streets in a few hours but I enjoyed it so much that I kept on coming back to the same places.
+Valletta, the capital of Malta, was named the European Capital of Culture in 2018.
+It’s a small yet vibrant city, and you can easily explore all its streets in just a few hours.
+However, I enjoyed it so much that I kept returning to some of my favorite spots.

 The Three Cities are Birgu (also known as Vittoriosa), Senglea and Cospicua, and you can get a great view of these from the Upper Barrakka Gardens.
 There’s a ferry running between Valletta and The Three Cities.
 Check out the fares and schedule here.
-You can also do a private tour there if you wish.
+For a more in-depth experience, you can opt for a private tour to explore these charming areas at your own pace.

 Day 2: Sliema and St. Julian’s

-Take a ferry from Valletta to Sliema to get amazing views of Valletta from a different perspective.
-Sliema offers lots of nice swimming places, or you could just take a stroll on the promenade and enjoy the views.
+Take a ferry from Valletta to Sliema for stunning views of the capital from a different perspective.
+Sliema is known for its great swimming spots, or you can enjoy a leisurely stroll along the promenade while taking in the beautiful scenery.
 For anyone interested in shopping, there’s also a decent sized shopping mall with lots of clothing stores.
 The ferry schedule and fares are available here.

-St. Julian’s is famous for its nightlife, and if you stay at Corinthia Palace Hotel & Spa, you should take advantage of their free evening shuttles taking you to St. Julian’s and Valletta.
-If you’re not into partying, St. Julian’s is a great place just for dinner and drinks.
-For anyone wanting to get the full St. Julian’s experience, join a pub crawl.
+St. Julian’s is renowned for its vibrant nightlife.
+If you’re staying at Corinthia Palace Hotel & Spa, you can take advantage of their free evening shuttles to both St. Julian’s and Valletta.
+If you’re not into partying, St. Julian’s is still a great spot to enjoy dinner and drinks by the water.
+For those looking to experience the full nightlife scene, a pub crawl is a fun way to explore the best spots in town.

 Day 3: Mdina

-Mdina, Malta’s silent city and the old capital, is a must-see for anyone visiting Malta.
-It’s a truly magical place with its narrow streets and city walls.
-This medieval town has also been a filming location for Game of Thrones, and I don’t wonder why.
+Mdina, Malta’s Silent City and former capital, is a must-visit for anyone exploring the island.
+Its narrow streets and historic city walls create a truly magical atmosphere.
+This medieval town also served as a filming location for Game of Thrones, and it’s easy to see why.

-Mdina is a small town and walking all the streets doesn’t take too long.
-If you have time and you’re feeling energized, I highly recommend visiting Mosta too.
-There you can see Rotunda, a church with the third largest unsupported dome in the world.
-Check out this full-day tour that includes both Mosta and Mdina, or if you’re pressed for time there’s also a half-day option.
+Mdina is compact, and walking through its charming streets doesn’t take long.
+If you have extra time and feel up for more exploration, I highly recommend visiting Mosta as well.
+There, you’ll find the Rotunda, a church known for having the third-largest unsupported dome in the world.
+You can join a full-day tour that includes both Mosta and Mdina, or opt for a half-day option if you’re short on time.

-There are also lots of other places in Malta I didn’t get to see like Blue Grotto, Dingli Cliffs, Golden Bay, St. Paul’s Bay and Cafe del Mar.
-If you have more time in Malta, I highly recommend checking out some of these places.
+There are many other incredible places in Malta that I didn’t have time to visit, such as Blue Grotto, Dingli Cliffs, Golden Bay, St. Paul’s Bay, and Café del Mar.
+If you have more time in Malta, I highly recommend checking out these stunning spots!

 Day 4: Comino Island and the Blue Lagoon

-Comino is a small island between Malta and Gozo, and you can take a trip there from either of those islands.
-I was already staying in Gozo at this point, so I took a boat to Comino from Mgarr Harbour.
-Coming from Malta, you can take a boat from Cirkewwa Harbour.
-If you would like to have the easiest option, you could also book a full-day cruise.
+Comino is a small island situated between Malta and Gozo, and you can easily take a trip there from either of these islands.
+Since I was already staying in Gozo, I took a boat from Mgarr Harbour to Comino.
+If you’re coming from Malta, you can catch a boat from Cirkewwa Harbour.

-The most famous spot on the islands is the Blue Lagoon, and yes, the water is amazingly clear and blue, but it can get very crowded.
-You can walk around the Comino Island by yourself, and there are plenty of other swimming spots too.
+The island’s most famous spot is the Blue Lagoon, known for its incredibly clear and blue water.
+However, it can get quite crowded, especially during peak times.
+You can walk around the island on your own, and there are plenty of quieter swimming spots to discover as well.

 Day 5: Gozo Island: Victoria Citadel

-The main attraction in Victoria is the Old Citadel and you can’t miss it as the majestic fortress can be seen from almost everywhere in the city.
-The Citadel’s history goes back to the late medieval era, but the hill has been settled even before that.
-A great time to visit the Citadel is just before the sunset as the golden hour offers the best photography opportunities and watching the sunset from the fortress is a fantastic experience.
+The main attraction in Victoria is the Old Citadel, a majestic fortress that is visible from almost every part of the city.
+The Citadel dates back to the late medieval era, though the hill has been settled since even earlier times.
+The best time to visit is just before sunset, as the golden hour provides the perfect lighting for photography.
+Watching the sunset from the fortress is an unforgettable experience.

-Visiting the sights in the north part of Gozo takes some time if you’re using public transport.
-You can take one bus to Wied il-Għasri first and then walk to the Salt Pans.
-You then need to take a bus back to Victoria, change buses and then take another one to Ramla Bay.
+Visiting the sights in the northern part of Gozo can take some time if you’re relying on public transport.
+First, take a bus to Wied il-Għasri, then walk to the nearby Salt Pans.
+Afterward, you’ll need to take a bus back to Victoria, change buses, and then take another one to Ramla Bay.

-Wied il-Għasri is one of the secret spots in Gozo as the tour buses don’t go there.
-You can have a private swimming spot all to yourself and enjoy the crystal clear, blue water.
-A short walk from Wied il-Għasri are the salt pans in geometric patterns by the ocean.
-Ramla Bay is Malta’s best sandy beach, and from there you can also hike up to Tal-Mixta cave to get some stunning views.
+Wied il-Għasri is one of Gozo’s hidden gems, as it’s not frequented by tour buses.
+You can enjoy a secluded swimming spot with crystal-clear, blue water all to yourself.
+A short walk from Wied il-Għasri will take you to the Salt Pans, where you’ll find beautiful geometric patterns formed by the evaporation pools along the ocean.
+Ramla Bay, known as Malta’s best sandy beach, is nearby, and from there, you can hike up to Tal-Mixta Cave for stunning panoramic views.

 Day 7: Gozo: Azure Window Ruins & the Blue Hole

-Even though Gozo’s most famous sight, the Azure Window, collapsed in 2017, the place is still a popular tourist destination.
-After the arch collapsed, it has become island’s newest dive site where divers can swim around the chunks of rocks and see a different kind of fish.
+Although Gozo’s most famous sight, the Azure Window, collapsed in 2017, the site remains a popular tourist destination.
+After the arch fell, it became the island’s newest dive site, where divers can swim around the rock formations and encounter a variety of marine life.

-Azure Window ruins are also just next to the Blue Hole, and existing dive site and an impressive sight for non-divers too.
-For more things to do in Gozo, read my other Malta post: 20 Things to Do in Gozo.
+The Azure Window ruins are located next to the Blue Hole, an existing dive site that is also an impressive sight for non-divers.
+For more things to do in Gozo, check out my other Malta post: 20 Things to Do in Gozo.

 Pin to share: